Bisan Owda

 Bisan Owda (بيسان عودة; born 1997 or 1998) is a Palestinian journalist, activist, and filmmaker.
-She is best known for social media videos documenting her experiences during the Gaza war in the Gaza Strip.
+She is best known for social media videos documenting her experiences during the Gaza war and Gaza genocide.

 For her Al Jazeera Media Network show, It's Bisan from Gaza and I'm Still Alive, she won a 2024 Peabody Award in the News category and an Edward R. Murrow Award for News Series, as well as a 2024 News and Documentary Emmy Award for Outstanding Hard News Feature Story: Short Form.

 Early life and career

 Owda grew up in Beit Hanoun.
 As a member of UN Women's Youth Gender Innovation Agora Forum, she has worked to promote gender equality.
 She has worked with the European Union on climate change and is an EU Goodwill Ambassador.
 Owda also works for the United Nations Population Fund (UNFPA).

 Owda produces a show for Roya TV called Hakawatia which explores Palestinian history and culture.
 She also presented educational Palestinian Arabic videos for the YouTube channel Easy Languages.

 During the 2021 Israel–Palestine crisis, Owda shared videos on Instagram to draw international attention to conditions in Gaza.